Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

-For instance, in the state of deep sleep we have an experience of there being such a thing as darkness, an enveloping power which prevents the consciousness from knowing itself and knowing anything else.
+For instance, in the state of deep sleep we have an experience of there being such a thing as darkness, an enveloping power which prevents Consciousness from knowing itself and from knowing anything else.
 By any other proof, we cannot establish its existence.
-Everyone knows that such a thing is there, for what reason no one can understand.
-There is inability of one’s knowing one’s own self even in the state of deep sleep.
+Everyone knows that such a thing is there; for what reason, no one can understand.
+There is an inability of one’s knowing one’s own self even in the state of deep sleep.
 Let alone knowing other things, we cannot know even our own self.
-Such an obscuring of consciousness in the individual is the work of avidya, and cosmically it is known as maya.
+Such an obscuring of Consciousness in the individual is the work of avidya, and cosmically it is known as maya.

 Jaḍaṁ mohātmakaṁ tat ca ityanubhāvayati śrutiḥ, ābāla gopaṁ spaṣṭatvāt ānyantyaṁ tasya sā’bravīt (126).
-It is inert in its nature.
-It covers consciousness in a tamasic way, and therefore it is defined as jada or unconscious and deluding in its character.
-It is not merely inert in the sense of an obscuration of consciousness; it is also confusing in the presentation of illusions in front of us, such as the varieties of forms and distinctions of things in the world—one differing from the other in every way, causing distraction of consciousness in respect of this variety of things and making one believe that there is something outside.
+This is the definition of maya that is given in the Tapaniya Upanishad and in other Upanishads.
+Maya is inert in its nature.
+It covers Consciousness in a tamasic way; therefore, it is defined as jada, or unconscious, and is deluding in its character.
+It is not merely inert in the sense of an obscuration of Consciousness; it also confuses by the presentation of illusions in front of us, such as the varieties of forms and distinctions of things in the world—one differing from the other in every way, causing distraction of Consciousness in respect of this variety of things, and making one believe that there is something outside.

+It is indescribable if we try to understand it by logic.
+It is like darkness.
+We cannot say whether darkness is existing there as a substance or whether it is not there.
+We cannot say darkness is something like an object; we cannot touch it.
+But it is so very deeply and concretely present in front of us that we seem to be seeing it.
 We are seeing darkness.
-Actually, we are seeing absence of light.
+Actually, we are seeing the absence of light.
 It is a negative perception that is taking place.
-We are not seeing anything particularly specifically there.
-Darkness is not seen, just as blueness in the sky is not seen.
+We are not seeing anything that is particularly, specifically there.
+Darkness is not seen, just as the blueness in the sky is not seen.
 There is no blueness in the sky.
-It is a peculiar phenomenon of light action that causes us to perceive a colour of the sky.
+It is a peculiar phenomenon of the action of light that causes a colour of the sky to be seen by us in perception.
 So is the case with the definition of super-intellectual phenomena.

 Nāsadā sīt vibhā tatvāt no sadā sīcca bādhanāt, vidyā dṛṣṭyā śrutaṁ tucchaṁ tasya nitya nirvṛttitaḥ (129).
-There is a great mantra of the Rig Veda, called Nasadiya Sukta, where the Veda says a non-existence was not there.
+There is a great mantra of the Rigveda, called the Nasadiya Sukta, which says a non-existence was not there.

-Now, for instance, in deep sleep, we cannot say that ignorance was non-existent, because we can experience ignorance there.
+Now, for instance, in deep sleep we cannot say that ignorance was non-existent, because we can experience ignorance there.
 As it is a factor that is a content of actual experience by someone, we cannot call it non-existent because it is experienced.
 Nor can we say it really exists, because it is refuted on awakening.
 When consciousness manifests itself properly, this ignorance is dispelled.
 We cannot say that it is existing there.
 As it is subject to sublation, it cannot be said to be existing.
 But as it is daily experienced by people, it also cannot be said to be non-existing.
-Vidyā dṛṣṭyā śrutaṁ tucchaṁ tasya nitya nirvṛttitaḥ: Only in the light of great knowledge, spiritual illumination, it flees completely, as darkness before the rising sun.
+Vidyā dṛṣṭyā śrutaṁ tucchaṁ tasya nitya nirvṛttitaḥ: Only in the light of great knowledge, spiritual illumination, it flees completely, as darkness flees before the rising sun.

-But for a logician, philosopher, it is an intellectual full stop.
+But for a logician, a philosopher, it is an intellectual full stop.
 He cannot say anything as to what it is.
 It is an indescribable thing; neither is it existing, nor is it non-existing.
 It cannot be said to be non-existing because it is experienced in the form of ignorance of things.
-It cannot also be called existing because it vanishes in Self-realisation.
+It also cannot be called existing because it vanishes in Self-realisation.
 This is the philosopher’s definition.
 But for the person who has actually entered into the nature of Brahman, it does not exist, tuccha.
 Futile, meaningless, is its existence.